camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 * An authorization applying to an individual resource instance precedes over an authorization applying to all instances of the same resource type.
 * An authorization for an individual user precedes over an authorization for a group.
 * A Group authorization precedes over a GLOBAL authorization.
-* A Group REVOKE authorization precedes over a Group GRANT authorization.
+* A Group GRANT authorization precedes over a Group REVOKE authorization.
+* A User GRANT authorization precedes over a User REVOKE authorization.

 ## Create an Authorization